scriptclump/mypets/services/appointment-service/README.md

-# Content Service
+# Appointment Service

-This service will provide the content to the application with basic CRUD features.
+This service will help to schedule the appointment with doctors.
 Kindly check the POSTMan file for more details.

 ## End-points

 - /health-check
+- /schdule-appointment
+- /get-user-appointment/{userID}
-- /content
+- /get-doctor-appointment/{userID}